Ideas on where to go

 - Walking Britain website also has lots of local suggestions for walks in the western half of the National Park.

 - Off-the-beaten-track routes suggested by locals are a great alternative to honeypot sites.
 Sources of local routes include ViewRanger and Outdooractive, digital guides to the outdoors with downloadable route guides and outdoor maps.

 Please do not light any fires or barbecues in the open countryside or in woods/forests (including Dalby Forest).
 Any fire can be devastating for nature and wildlife, taking years for grass and the ground to recover properly.

 What's open in the North York Moors - attractions and activity providers

 We recommend you have the most up-to-date information before you go anywhere and check individual websites before you set out as not everywhere will be open.
 Remember you may need to pre-book and some have timed entries in place.
-Please be aware most indoor facilities will be closed, except for toilets and retail.

 During your time in the National Park, we ask you to be considerate and observe social distancing.
 We want you to feel confident and reassured but above all, have a fun and memorable time.

 Click to plan your visit and see the full list of open attractions and activities you can take part in.

 Please let us know if we need to add or update information.
 Get in touch by emailing email@example.com